Skip to main content

 Maryland Gov. Moore Signs Bills Into Law Ending Law Enforcement Partnerships with ICE

-The law bans local ICE partnerships statewide and requires all existing agreements to end by July 2026, aiming to prevent racial profiling and uphold constitutional policing.
+The law requires all existing 287(g) agreements in nine Maryland counties to end by July 2026, aiming to prevent ICE deputization of local officers and protect immigrant communities.

 • Gov. Wes Moore of Maryland signed bills ending law enforcement partnerships with Immigration and Customs Enforcement under 287 agreements.